kawu/hhu-dl-materials-2019/backprop/README.md

 # Backpropagation

-*Backpropagation* is an algorithm that allows to methodically compute the gradients of a complex expression using the chain-rule, while caching intermediary results.
+*Backpropagation* is an algorithm that allows to methodically compute the gradients of a complex expression using the chain rule, while caching intermediary results.

 This page provides examples and exercises on how to implement custom,